amrutha23ashok/PCA-EXP-3-PARALLEL-REDUCTION-USING-UNROLLING-TECHNIQUES-AY-23-24/README.md

 ## RESULT :

 Thus the program has been executed by unrolling by 8 and unrolling by 16.
-It is observed that 1048576 has executed with less elapsed time than 1048576 with blocks 2.73 ms,116.58 ms.
+It is observed that 1048576 has executed with less elapsed time than 1048576 with blocks 2.73 ms,116.58 ms